CaioCeretta/filipeorocha-fullstackweek/fsw-barber/Misc.md

   related to that service, so it also includes the barbershop from the service related to that booking

   this will tell typescript, that when a service is booked, the booking must have its service and its barbershop included

+  ## Create interface for function parameters

+  The instructor created interfaces for function where we receive more than one parameter, then it's a single object as a parameter, it will ensure type safety and improve legibility